 Potluck dinners scale.
 More people showing up = more food.
 Sharing food and conversation is the keystone tribal/family activity.

 I started organizing potlucks my last few years in college.
 I’d make a huge pot of beans for veggie burritos.
 The only rule: no one could take leftovers home.
-We’d eat for the rest of the week on leftovers.
+We’d eat for the rest of the week.

 Simplest: Anarchist Potluck

 - Refuse to offer suggestions or coordinate what folks bring.

 A bit more complex

 - Same as above but…